morrowwolf/Barony13/.github/RULES.md

 **1.2: Do not metagame.** Your character does not know everything you do.
 If you die and return as a new character, act as a new character.
 Do not use knowledge you learned in previous lives.

+**1.3: Do not use OOC terminology, slang, slurs, or "netspeak" IC.**  If helping someone or necessary use LOOC to communicate.
+Abusing OOC, LOOC, or discord to insult others or create a toxic environment will result in an OOC/LOOC/discord ban.

-**1.3: Use a realistic name.** Human characters should have at least a first and last name.
+**1.4: Use a realistic name.** Human characters should have at least a first and last name.
 Obscene names or names that are similar in look or pronunciation to obscene phrases are forbidden.
 Avoid using famous names or names of other fictional characters.
 Do not include honorifics in your name.
 Some roles may be exempt from this rule; contact your local admin for more information.

-**1.4: Pick roles that you actually intend to play.**  Do not repeatedly commit suicide at roundstart when playing any job with limited slots.
+**1.5: Pick roles that you actually intend to play.**  Do not repeatedly commit suicide at roundstart when playing any job with limited slots.
 Peasants are exempt from this rule.

 ### Antagonist Rules
 Remember that the all rules above still apply when you are an Antagonist.